pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Raw File Content is too powerful to trust.
-Even when you get it from someone you know, still someone else could have turned it against you, without their knowledge.
+Even when you get it from someone you know, still someone else could have turned it against you both, without your knowledge.
-I'd be curious to hear how you chose to try our Game
+We'd be curious to hear how you chose to try our Game, all the same

-### You open one Terminal Window or Tab
+### Step 3: You open one Terminal Window Tab Pane for Drawing

 You tell our Code to move Turtles around and draw things on the Terminal Screen